kirankumar467/UrbanYoga/README.md

 # UrbanYoga

 ## Prerequisites
-latest version of npm. mongodb
+latest version of npm, mongodb

 ## To Run Angular Development server
 1. Go to check out location and run the below command , this will download required libraries for the project.